-- 1. Click Admin # Server Administration # Acquisitions #Distribution Formulas. - 2.
-Click New Formula. - 3.
+1. Click Admin # Server Administration # Acquisitions #Distribution Formulas.

+- 2. Click New Formula. - 3.
 Enter a Formula Name.
 No limits exist on the number of characters that can be entered in this field. - 4.
-Choose a Formula Owner from the drop down menu.
+Choose a Formula Owner from the drop-down menu.
 The Formula Owner indicates the organizational units whose staff can use this formula.
 This menu is populated with the shortnames that you created for your libraries in the organizational units tree (See Admin # Server Administration # Organizational Units).

-- 5. Ignore the Skip Count field which is currently not used.

-- 6. Click Save.

-- 7. Click New Entry.

-- 8. Select an Owning Library from the drop down menu.
+- 5. Ignore the Skip Count field which is currently not used. - 6.
+Click Save. - 7.
+Click New Entry. - 8.
+Select an Owning Library from the drop-down menu.
 This indicates the branch that will receive the items.
 This menu is populated with the shortnames that you created for your libraries in the organizational units tree (See Admin # Server Administration # Organizational Units). - 9.
-Select a Shelving Location from the drop down menu. - 10.In the Item Count field, enter the number of items that should be distributed to the branch.
+Select/enter any of the following copy details you want to predefine in the distribution formula. - Copy Location - Fund - Circ Modifier - Collection Code - 10.In the Item Count field, enter the number of items that should be distributed to the branch.
 You can enter the number or use the arrows on the right side of the field. - 11.Click Apply Changes.
 The screen will reload. - 12.To view the changes to your formula, click Admin # Server Administration # Acquisitions # Distribution Formulas.
-The item_count will reflect the entries to your distribution formula.
+The item\count will reflect the entries to your distribution formula.

 To edit the Formula Name, click the hyperlinked name of the formula in the top left corner.
-A pop up box will enable you to enter a new formula name.
+A pop-up box will enable you to enter a new formula name.